ballerina-platform/module-ballerina-http/docs/spec/spec.md

 continue the response interceptor pipeline with the returned response object and calling `RequestContext.next()` is redundant in this case.

-In case of an internal error, interceptor pipeline execution jumps to the nearest `ResponseErrorInterceptor` in the pipeline. .
+In case of an error, interceptor pipeline execution jumps to the nearest `ResponseErrorInterceptor` in the pipeline. .
 However, in the case of there is no `ResponseInterceptor` in the pipeline, pipeline returns the internal error response to the client.